abinit/abinit/doc/tutorial/basepar.md

 ### Running a job

-*Before starting, you might consider working in a different subdirectory as for the other lessons.
+*Before starting, you might consider working in a different subdirectory as for the other tutorials.
 Why not "Work_paral"?*

 Copy the `files` file and the input file from the `~abinit/tests/tutorial` directory to your work directory.
 They are named `tbasepar_1.files` and